 \begin{proof}

-Since the attack we are considering is multi-block, we will assume that the state is common before block $b$, and that $\tx_1$ is a transaction in block $\block+1$ (or all transactions that declare \object, combined into a single transaction), that has $\compunits_{\tx_1}$ of $\usage_\object$.
-The priority for the transaction is the average priority of all transactions in this block that use object $\object$ and is represented by $\pi_\object$
+Since this is a multi-block attack, assume that the state is common before block $b$, and that $\tx_1$ is a transaction in block $\block+1$ (or all transactions that declare \object, combined into a single transaction), that has $\compunits_{\tx_1}$ of $\usage_\object$.
+The priority for the transaction is the average priority of all transactions in this block that use object $\object$ and is represented by $\pi_\object$.

-\paragraph{Without shill transaction.} In block $\block$, without the shill transaction, let the object utilization is $\usage_{\object,\block}$.
+\paragraph{Without Shill Transaction.} In block $\block$, without the shill transaction, let the object utilization is $\usage_{\object,\block}$.
 The price of $\tx_1$ with priority $\pi_i$ without any manipulation in block $\block+1$ is:

-\paragraph{With shill transaction.} In block $\block$, let the scheduler add the shill transaction $\tx^s$.
+\paragraph{With Shill Transaction.} In block $\block$, let the scheduler add the shill transaction $\tx^s$.
 Since the priority would only increase the fee the shill transaction pays, we will assume that the priority fee is $1$.
 The cost of $\tx_1$ is now given by

 whereas the (attainable) fee paid by the shill transaction is